WC-Co Tungsten Carbide

 • Tungsten carbide WC-12Co layers are resistant to sliding wear, impact, abrasion and fretting at temperatures up to 510ºC, preferably in non-corrosive media.

-• HVOF or HVAF tungsten carbide coatings can be used in a dry non-corrosive environment
+• HVOF or HVAF coating tungsten carbide can be used in a dry non-corrosive environment

 It is directly related to the high combustion temperature which is more than 3000ºC as well as the presence of oxygen in HVOF combustion products.
 This usually results in coating embrittlement and further reduction of service life in the condition of abrasive and erosive wear.

-For tungsten carbide-based powders, particle velocity exceeds 700-900 m/s, while particle surface temperature remains about 100˚c below the melting point of the metallic binder, allowing HVAF equipment to operate in a “solid-particle” spray mode.
+For tungsten carbide coating process-based powders, particle velocity exceeds 700-900 m/s, while particle surface temperature remains about 100˚c below the melting point of the metallic binder, allowing HVAF equipment to operate in a “solid-particle” spray mode.
 The latter is possible due to the relatively low combustion temperature of air-gaseous fuel mixtures at 3.5 – 4.5 bar chamber pressure.

 The result is a formation of coatings with extremely low oxygen content as well as little, if any, thermal deterioration of carbides.
-Improved toughness, cohesion and low residual stresses in the HVAF sprayed layers permit routine deposition of thick carbide coatings, the superfinishing of coatings to an optical mirror, as well as result in noticeable improvement of fatigue resistance of the coatings.
+Improved toughness, cohesion and low residual stresses in the HVAF sprayed layers permit routine deposition of thick coated carbide, the superfinishing of tungsten coating to an optical mirror, as well as result in noticeable improvement of fatigue resistance of the coatings.

 HVAF combustion temperature below 2000°C, the surface temperature of cobalt and chromium alloy particles usually remains near their melting point.